erikhoward/atlas/docs/configuration.md

    - Use `.env` file for local development (also add to `.gitignore`)

 2. **Use strong access controls**
-   - Limit OpenEHR user permissions to read-only
+   - Limit openEHR user permissions to read-only
    - Use Cosmos DB keys with minimum required permissions
    - Rotate keys regularly
    - Use Azure Managed Identity when possible